smallhadroncollider/taskell/roadmap.md

 ## Features

 - Check times work no matter what timezone
-- Sort out Homebrew forumula
-    > Make the necessary changes so that taskell can be put on the homebrew-core repository
-    * Find someone to submit it
-    * Use `install_cabal_package`
-    * Use `depends_on "cabal-install" => :build`
 - Add custom key support
 - Show filename somewhere
 - Editable title?